02. Introduction to data and scripting

 - [[Dataset]]: The information collected from respondents.
 The numbers to be analyzed.

-[[Data terminology]]⚓︎
+[[Data terminology]]¶

 - The information above are provided in the Variables in GSS lab resources page.
+We'll be using this page for all modules.

 - [[Question wording|ref]]: The exact text of a question as it appears in the questionnaire.